andrewvasilchuk/vue-accessible-select/README.md

 - Type a character: focus and selection moves to the next option with a label that starts with the typed character;
 - Type multiple characters in rapid succession: focus and selection moves to the next option with a label that starts with the string of characters typed.

+## Note for developers

+For this Vue 3-compatible version, the demo does not build correctly.

 ## Powered by

 - `Vite`;